Alone Again Or: Original version

-The song has been featured in several films, most notably the 1996 films Bottle Rocket and Sleepers.
-It appeared at the close of the 2009 British comedy movie Bunny and the Bull, playing as the lead character finally breaks free of his obsessions.
+The song has been featured in several films, including the 1996 films Bottle Rocket and Sleepers.
+It appeared at the close of the 2009 British comedy movie Bunny and the Bull.
 "Alone Again Or" was also featured in the climactic parade scene ending the last episode of season one of the 2019 Netflix series Russian Doll.

 The Damned version

 "Alone Again Or" was released as a single by English rock band the Damned on 6 April 1987 by MCA Records.
 They recorded it as an acknowledgement of Love being one of their influences.
 Boosted by multi-format releases (including the band's first CD single, which included the first release of their version of "Eloise" on this format) and a surreal music video directed by Gerard de Thame, the single peaked at No. 27 in the UK, the Damned's final Top 40 hit to date.
 The UK B-side "In Dulce Decorum" was recorded live at the Hammersmith Odeon on 12 November 1986.

 MCA also issued the single in the United States, their first single to be issued in the territory since "Dr Jekyll & Mr Hyde" in 1981.
 This release added the studio version of "In Dulce Decorum" in place of the live version on the UK release.